 Fertilization: nitrogen rates should be reduced to at least 1⁄2 the rate that is being utilized for turf grown in full sun.
-High nitrogen fertilization increases succulence which may result in increased disease and traffic injury.
-Nitrogen also encourages top growth of the plant at the expense of root growth.

-Irrigation: In areas of dense shade monitor soil moisture levels prior to watering your lawn.
+Often, turf can just be fertilized once a year in spring or early fall.
+High nitrogen fertilization increases succulence that may ^{} grasses that perform best in wet shaded conditions result in increased disease and traffic injury.
+Nitrogen also encourages the top growth of the plant at the expense of root growth.
+Irrigation: In areas of dense shade, monitor soil moisture levels prior to watering your lawn.
 A reduction in soil and leaf wetness will promote healthier turf by decreasing turfgrass succulence and the chance for disease infection.
 If water is necessary, water deeply and infrequently.
-When utilizing an underground sprinkler system, the irrigation system should be designed in such a way that allows areas of the lawn (in the shade) to be turned off or "run times" reduced.
-Mowing: Increase the mowing height in shaded areas by 0.5"-1.0".
+When utilizing an underground sprinkler system, the irrigation system should be designed in such a way that allows areas of the lawn (in the shade) to be turned off or 'run times' reduced.
+Mowing: Increase the mowing height in shaded areas by 0.5-1.0 inch.
 The increased leaf surface area will increase the ability of the plant to absorb more light.
 A higher mowing height will also result in a deeper root system, which will improve the availability of water and nutrients to the plant.
 Soil pH: Soil tests should be taken periodically to determine soil pH.
 If soil pH is below the recommended level, turf quality will be reduced.
 If the area is wet, poorly drained, and acidic, moss and algae problems can develop.
 Extended leaf and debris cover from the fall can also increase soil acidity.